ManasCodeXart/expo-payment-reminder/README.md

 ## ✨ Features

-- 💊 **Morph, not modal** — tapping the pill grows it directly into the reminders list using a headless `morph-box` primitive, instead of popping a `Modal` over the screen
+- 💊 **Morph, not modal** — the create flow lives in a `Modal`, but viewing your reminders doesn't: tapping the pill grows it directly into the reminders list using a headless `morph-box` primitive, instead of popping another `Modal` over the screen
 - 🎯 **Position-synced morph box** — the pill and the expanded sheet share the same `translateX`/`translateY` shared values, so the sheet always grows out of exactly where the pill is sitting — even after you've dragged it somewhere else
 - 🕹️ **Draggable pill** — pan anywhere on screen, disabled automatically while the sheet is open so the drag gesture never fights the morph
 - 🔢 **Dual-speed `AnimatedCounter` reveals** — the pill's amount counts up in 300ms; each row's amount counts up in 600ms, landing in sync with that row's progress-bar fill